joolstorrentecalo/gitlab-design/README.md

 3. In the `community-contribution` directory, create your own folder based on your GitLab username following [the example](https://gitlab.com/gitlab-org/gitlab-design/tree/master/progress/community-contribution/@gitlabusername).
 4. In your own folder, create a subfolder for each issue/project you are working on.
 6. Review the files you are about to commit (with `git status -sb`), as __only files in your folder are allowed to be added or changed__!!
 If you have a hard time with this read through our [small section on Git](#oh-my-git)
-5. Commit & Push changes
+5. Commit and push your changes.
+Prefix your [good commit message](https://chris.beams.io/posts/git-commit/) with the project path and issue ID (e.g. `gitlab-ce#1337 Commit message`).
+This creates a commit note in the issue, making it easy for other people to contribute and fork the design (especially important if someone is out-of-office).
-6. Create a new Merge Request and mention any [designer who manages this project](#project-managers).
+6. Create a merge request and mention any [designer who manages this project](#project-managers).

 ### Production Folders